google/go-containerregistry/cmd/crane/doc/crane_mutate.md

-  -e, --env stringToString          New envvar to add (default []) -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -o, --output string               Path to new tarball of resulting image
+  -e, --env stringToString          New envvar to add (default []) -h, --help                        help for mutate -l, --label stringToString        New labels to add (default [])
-      --repo string                 Repository to push the mutated image to.
+      --oci-image-layout string     A path to OCI Image Layout directory -o, --output string               Path to new tarball of resulting image --repo string                 Repository to push the mutated image to.
 If provided, push by digest to this repository.
   -t, --tag string                  New tag reference to apply to mutated image.
 If not provided, push by digest to the original image repository.